-Published 2013.
-This Issues in Ethics statement is a revision of Clinical Practice by Certificate Holders in the Profession in Which They Are Not Certified (originally published in 1996 and revised in 2004 and 2013).
+Published 2017.
+This Issues in Ethics statement is a revision of Clinical Practice by Certificate Holders in the Profession in Which They Are Not Certified (originally published in 1996, and revised in 2004 and 2013).
 It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics (2016).
 The Board of Ethics reviews Issues in Ethics statements periodically to ensure that they meet the needs of the professions and are consistent with ASHA policies.

 Issues in Ethics Statements: Definition

-Because the professions of both speech-language pathology and audiology serve adults and children with communication disorders, their practitioners share common concerns and responsibilities.
+Because the professions of both audiology and speech-language pathology serve adults and children with communication disorders, their practitioners share common concerns and responsibilities.
 Nevertheless, these professions are separate and have differentiated scopes of practice.
-There may be instances in which a certified practitioner in one of the professions might wish to provide services that are solely within the scope of practice of the other profession; in such cases, certification in the other profession would be required.
-There may also be misunderstandings about the scopes of practice of these professions by the general public, by practitioners of other professions, and by the people speech-language pathologists and audiologists serve.
+There may be instances in which an ASHA-certified practitioner in one of the professions might wish to provide services that are solely within the scope of practice of the other profession; in such cases, certification in the other profession would be required.
+There may also be misunderstandings about the scopes of practice of these professions by the general public, by practitioners in other professions, and by the people whom audiologists and speech-language pathologists serve.

 This statement interprets those sections of the

-ASHA Code of Ethics (2010) that pertain to the provision of services in areas that are common to the scopes of practice of both professions, but that are more closely associated with the profession in which the individual is not certified.
-These ethical considerations are independent of state licensure laws, which may define the scopes of practice of the professions more broadly or more narrowly than the Association defines them.
-Individuals must abide by the Association's Code of Ethics in deciding whether or not they may provide professional services.
+Code that pertain to the provision of services in areas that are common to the scopes of practice of both professions, but that are more closely associated with the profession in which the individual is not certified.
+These ethical considerations are independent of state licensure laws, which may define the scopes of practice of the professions more broadly or more narrowly than ASHA (also known as the "Association") defines them.

-The Board of Ethics refers readers to Principle of Ethics II and Rules of Ethics II-A, II-B, and II-C for discussion of this issue in the sections that follow.
+The Board of Ethics refers readers to Principle of Ethics II, Rules A, B, and D, as well as Principle of Ethics IV, Rule R, for discussion of this issue in the sections that follow.

 Principle of Ethics II